zalbright90/HavamalStanzas/README.md

 ## Live Demo

-You can see the live demo of this project at [GitHub Pages](https://zalbright90.github.io/HavamalStanzas).
+You can see the live demo of this project at [GitHub Pages](https://zalbright90.github.io/HavamalStanzas) "not currently available".

 ## Getting Started